 Mold allergy symptoms can manifest differently depending on exposure level and the individual’s immune system.
 These symptoms can range from mild to severe.
 Common signs and symptoms associated with mold exposure include:

-- Allergy-like reactions, which can produce mild to severe allergic reactions, including rashes on the skin, hives, itching eyes, runny nose, or sneezing.
+- Allergy-like reactions can produce mild to severe allergic reactions, including rashes on the skin, hives, itching eyes, runny nose, or sneezing.
 Mold allergies can feel like regular seasonal allergies, except they occur over an extended period of time.

 - Headaches or migraines that occur suddenly or are unusual in severity.

 - Memory loss, forgetfulness, or confusion.